yubiuser/docker-event-monitor/Readme.md

 ## Background

 I've been using [Monocker](https://github.com/petersem/monocker) to monitor my Docker containers and get push notifications on status changes.
 However, it's using polling (with hard lower limit of 10 sec) to poll for status changes.
-This is too long to catch all status changes (e.g. watchtower updating an container).
+This is too long to catch all status changes (e.g. watchtower updating a container).
 While I did remove the limit in my own Monocker fork, I noticed that the CPU usage goes up quite a bit for polling times < 1sec.
 I needed another soultion, and found [docker-events-notifier](https://github.com/hasnat/docker-events-notifier), but Pushover integration was missing.

 So I started to develop my own solution which ended up being a `bash` script doing exactly what I wanted it to do (you can still find it in `/legacy/`).
 However, the used `jq` caused CPU spikes for each processed event.
 As I could not find a good solution, I decied to write my own application and to learn something new - [Go](https://go.dev/).